DennisSmuda/dennissmuda-website/content/serverless-api-tutorial.md

 export { connectToDatabase };
 ```

 This is pretty much all you need to start talking to your database inside your endpoint.
-We can now _get real users_ like so:
+We can now _get real users_ by connnecting to our database and basically using our User model to query it:

 ```js
 // api/users/index.js